Germany Shore

-Germany Shore (previously titled Reality Shore) is a German and a Swiss reality television series on the premium sector OnePlus and Joyn and on the television channel 3+ and MTV Germany.
-It was first broadcast on November 17, 2021, and is the German and Swiss offshoot of the American show Jersey Shore.
+Germany Shore (Series 1 titled Reality Shore) is a German reality television series on the premium sector OnePlus and Joyn and on the television channel 3+ and MTV Germany.
+It was first broadcast on November 17, 2021, and is the German offshoot of the American show Jersey Shore.

 Format

 The show follows a group of civilians, reality TV stars and influencers who live in a mansion for several weeks.
 Its format is more similar to Super Shore than the original MTV show.

 Production

 The house was located in Crete in Greece.
 The second season premiered on December 14, 2022 in Switzerland on OnePlus, and on December 15 of that year in Germany on Paramount+.

 On February 10, 2023, the start of production of a third season was announced, which was filmed in June of the same year in Greece.
 The third season premiered on November 14, 2023, with two episodes per week.
 The list of cast members was revealed weeks before the premiere.

 On November 5, 2024, Germany Shore OG premiered. a miniseries that documents part of the cast of the main show.
 In this new format, the participants face real-life problems.

 The fourth season premiered on November 19, 2024.

-On October 2, 2025, the premiere dates for the second season of Germany Shore OG were announced for October 7, and the fifth season premiere on October 28, 2025.
+On October 2, 2025, the premiere dates for the second season of Germany Shore OG were announced for October 7, and the fifth-season premiere on October 28, 2025.

+In January 2026, the program was renewed for a sixth season.